Adopt-a-Trail volunteers assist park staff in maintaining trails to:

 Volunteers have the opportunity to gain experience in trail maintenance techniques while enjoying the satisfaction in helping to maintain the trail system in Point Reyes National Seashore.

-Individuals and groups up to 80 people are encouraged to participate.
+Groups of 5 to 80 people are encouraged to participate.
+This opportunity is not open to individuals.

-Minimum age is 16 for those in organized groups and 18 for individuals.
+Minimum age is 16.
 Volunteers under 18 must have a signed parental consent form.
 Please contact us (see below) for more information.

 Housing and RV sites are unavailable.